mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 //...
 {{< / highlight >}}

-As I mentioned above, when we invoke &#8220;static&#8221; method of the constructor function, it returns an empty object with property `$promise`, which will be resolved once the request is completed.
+As I mentioned above, when we invoke “static” method of the constructor function, it returns an empty object with property `$promise`, which will be resolved once the request is completed.
 This way we make sure the user will see the page once the user with id `$route.current.params.userid` is available.

 And this is our `User` controller: